DGX Spark · part 8

 TL;DR

 vLLM serves Gemma 4 26B-A4B at 52 tok/s on GB10 while Ollama tops at 40 tok/s with the same model — a 30% gap from Marlin kernels, CUDA graphs, and torch.compile fusion.
-Ollama has a silent CPU/GPU split trap that can halve speed to 16 tok/s.
+Ollama has a silent CPU/GPU split trap that can drop speed to 16 tok/s (60% slower).

-Same model, same weights, same GPU, same memory bus.
-One runtime is 30% faster.
+Same base model, same GPU, same memory bus — just different quantizations and runtimes.
+One is 30% faster.
 The interesting question isn't which one — it's why, and whether the gap matters for your use case.

 This is a companion to Part 7: Gemma 4 NVFP4 at 52 tok/s.
 During that deployment, both runtimes were tested on the same hardware.
 The numbers were different enough to warrant their own article.